psquared-dev/notes/ia-32/basic-instructions.md

 MUL Multiplier
 ```

-Multiplier – a register name or a memory variable containing the number by which to multiply a multiplicand.
+Multiplier: a register name or a memory variable containing the number by which to multiply a multiplicand.

 The multiplicand (number to be multiplied) should be placed in a specific register matching the multiplier’s size.
 The multiplication process places the upper half and lower half of the result in two specific registers – the result